Updated April 2018

-This stroller is a happy medium for many vis a vis price and features.
+This stroller is a happy medium for many when comparing price vs. features.

 Runner Up: For about $199, also check out the Inglesina Trip.
 At 15.4 lbs, it includes a cup holder, a rain cover and a peekaboo window.
 The Trip also has a lower recline position, so it can be used for newborns.
 Overall, a VERY highly-rated umbrella stroller.

 Weighing in at 15 lbs (meh), the newest version of the Ultralight (2017) offers a very comparable stroller for roughly $100 less than the G-Luxe.
 The 2017 version lies flat, so it can be used from birth.
 It’s great for tall parents, both in handle height and for stride length, as reported by someone who is 6’4″.
 Like the Ingelsina and UPPABaby, this stroller is very sturdy and well built.

 What we love about this stroller: